 For over 30 years, Brumley Printing has been committed to providing the highest quality commercial printing solutions for loyal clients in Fort Worth.
 With that comes the constant quest to incorporate innovative technology such as stochastic screening that is easy to use and at the same time powerful enough to capture lifelike images and vibrant colors that bring images to life on paper.

-What is stochastic screening, and how does it differ from conventional halftone screening?
-It’s a question commercial printers often hear.
+But what is stochastic screening, and how is it different from conventional halftone screening methods?